Five Dumb Errors to Avoid In Your Salon/Spa’s Email Marketing Strategy

 - Improve Client Loyalty.

-(c) Adaptive: Your Marketing Strategy should have room for changes to drive improvements.
+Your Salon or Spa Marketing Strategy should have room for changes to drive improvements.
 Testing, and tracking your statistics is the only way to improving results.

 A/B Testing: In an A/B test, you set up two variations of the one campaign and send them to a small percentage of your total recipients, to see which one sees a better response.